Crispy Cauliflower Fritters make a tasty breakfast or snack, especially with Dairy-Free Avocado Aioli.

 Form patties and fry them up in olive oil in a sauté pan until you get a nice crispy coating on each side.

-At this point, you could eat them on their own, seasoned with salt and pepper.
+At this point, you could eat these cauliflower fritters on their own, seasoned with salt and pepper.
 But why not treat yo’ self a bit and make a side of my avocado aioli to go along with them?

 Let’s talk about this avocado aioli.
 It’s creamy and flavorful, and I personally love using it as a condiment for the cauliflower fritters.
 It adds just a touch of creamy avocado sweetness to balance the salty crispness of the fritters.